csiro-robotics/ohm/OpenCL.md

 - beignet-opencl-icd

 ### Intel Linux Driver
 This installs the current Intel OpenCL drivers for 7th, 8th and 9th generation CPU.
 The beignet drivers are preferred since Unbutu is not officially supported.
-The drivers can be downloaded from https://software.intel.com/en-us/articles/opencl-drivers and installed by running the installation script.
-Note any missing apt dependencies and install those before continuing.
+The downloaded instructions are available hereat https://software.intel.com/en-us/articles/opencl-drivers.

+- Download the .deb runtime driver from https://github.com/intel/compute-runtime/releases
+- Run: `sudo dpkg -i <pkg>.deb`
+- Verify installation (above)

 These drivers are incompatible with beignet.